JhonatanSmith/House-renting-prices/README.md

 # House-renting-prices
 Renting analysis to Medellin and Valle de Aburrá zone.
+This repository stars an a personal project where i will use all my knoledge to understand house renting analyisis and we will create some cool stuff like maps, heat maps, models, predictions an so on...